martyn-hash/The-link/DOCS/target_delivery_date.md

 ### Phase 6: Project Display
 1. Update project detail to show target delivery date
-2. Update project info component for tracking metrics
+2. Update project info component to display target delivery date
-3. Consider using target delivery date for "On Track" / "Behind Schedule" calculation
+3. **DO NOT** change "On Track" / "Behind Schedule" calculation (keep using deadline date)

+### Future Phase: Performance Metrics Update
+*To be implemented in a future release*
+1. Update "On Track" / "Behind Schedule" to use target delivery date instead of deadline
+2. Add new reporting/dashboard views for target delivery performance

 ---